skilbjo/articles/cdmtr/bash.md

 set -euo pipefail
 ```

+This will lead to the script failing on any error or unset variable.

+Here are some more details on these settings:

 `set -e` (from `man bash`) is: exit immediately if a pipeline (which man
 consist of a single shell command... exits with a non-zero status.